marufrahmangit/django-crm/README.md

-# django-crm
-This is a simple CRM web app.
+CRM web app using django.